 - Department of Human Service Points

 - Nominate a trusted person to respond on your behalf

-If you're in a remote location, you can contact the ABS at more than 600 Department of Human Services (DHS) agents, access points and remote service centres across Australia.
-In these locations, you can request new survey materials from the ABS and participate in the survey by:
+If you were in a remote location, you could contact the ABS at more than 600 Department of Human Services (DHS) agents, access points and remote service centres across Australia.
+In these locations, you could participate in the survey by: